-Outdoor learning professionals provide safe activities and effective learning in the outdoors.
+Outdoor learning professionals provide safe activities and effective learning in the outdoors for the benefit of individuals, communities, society and the economy.

-They are trained, experienced and uphold the values and behaviours that help others enjoy their environment, gain skills and make a positive difference for our world.
+They are trained, experienced and uphold the values and behaviours that help others adventure in their environment, gain skills and make a positive difference for our world.

 Professionals in outdoor learning may volunteer, work full-time or part-role to positively impact areas such as sports participation, outdoor education, youth development, wellbeing, workforce training or adventure tourism.